-Travellers who do not correctly declare the goods they are importing or exporting may face a penalty or have their goods confiscated.
-However, in some circumstances, substantial import charges are imposed on specific goods to deter citizens and businesses from importing them.
+Importers who do not correctly declare the goods they are importing or exporting may face a penalty or have their goods confiscated.

-Customs declarations are legally required documents that are used to accompany goods as they enter or leave a market.
+Customs declarations are legally necessary documents for entry and departure of goods.
 They’re used all over the world to transmit the product’s origin and applicable tariff, allowing customs and regulatory agencies to calculate the payable duty and understand applicable restrictions.

 They’re essential because they allow authorities to track where items are coming from and leaving to control the flow of goods, protect the country’s safety and security, and collect the required duty.
 It’s essential to get them correctly, as mistakes can lead to delays and additional costs for your business.

-In the United Kingdom, customs are handled by the UK Border Agency.
+In the United Kingdom, the UK Border Agency handles customs.
 HM Revenue and Customs collaborate with the UK Border Agency.
-The Customs Declaration Service (CDS) of HMRC is replacing the CHIEF system of customs declaration, which has been in use for many years.
+The Customs Declaration Service (CDS) of HMRC is replacing the CHIEF.

-Customs declarations are required for all international trade of products, including all imports and exports between the United Kingdom and the European Union.
 Getting customs clearance is a complicated process.
-You can hire a transporter or customs agent, to make the import declaration and get your products through UK customs.
+You can hire a customs agent to make the import declaration and get your products through UK customs.

-Customs duty is applied, if the value of the goods imported from outside the UK, or outside the UK and the EU for Northern Ireland, exceeds £135.
+Customs duty is applicable, if the value of the goods imported from outside the UK, or outside the UK and the EU for Northern Ireland, exceeds £135.